Cost of living Melbourne: What to expect (2025)

 Melbourne also has the reputation of being able to serve up all four seasons in a single day so be prepared to rug up if heading out for the day.
 You can find a comprehensive cost analysis on living costs in Melbourne but we’ve also summed up the basics as follows:

-• Internet: Internet costs, usually through the National Broadband Network, average between $70 and $95 per month, depending on the plan and speed you choose.
+- Internet: Internet costs, usually through the National Broadband Network, average between $64 and $75 per month, depending on the plan and speed you choose.
 Some choose not to get broadband at home and instead rely on mobile data so this may or may not be a cost you factor in.

 Groceries

-For groceries, a single person may spend about $451 per month, two people around $624, and a four-person household approximately $880.
+For groceries, a single person may spend about $600 per month, two people around $900, and a four-person household approximately $1200.
 This does of course depend on what you like to eat and buy.

-some find that food prices are more expensive than where they lived previously.
+Some find that food prices are more expensive than where they lived previously.
 There are markets to shop at as well as the normal supermarket chains you are familiar with.
 This is what average spending on groceries looks like in Melbourne.

 Transportation